dev-akhilesh/portfolio/README.md

 ## PORTFOLIO
-- This is my Portfolio where you will find the projects that I built using HTML, CSS and JavaScript.
+This is my Portfolio where you will find the projects that I built using
+  - HTML
 #### https://dev-akhilesh.github.io/